LLNL/scr/doc/rst/users/api.rst

 one can specify the string :code:`CKPT=0 TYPE`.

 For C applications, :code:`SCR_Configf` provides a formatted string variant of :code:`SCR_Config`.
-The caller can use sprintf-style formatting patterns to define the string, as in :code:`SCR_Configf("SCR_FLUSH=%d", 10)`.
+The caller can use printf-style formatting patterns to define the string, as in :code:`SCR_Configf("SCR_FLUSH=%d", 10)`.
 This call otherwise behaves the same as :code:`SCR_Config`.

 File Routing API